salesforcecli/plugin-orchestrator/messages/appframework.list.app.md

 # summary

-List all AppFramework apps in the target org.
+List all orchestrated apps in the target org.

 # description

-List all AppFramework applications in your org with their key information including name, label, ID, type, and associated template details.
-This command helps you discover and manage existing applications in your organization.
+List all orchestrated apps in your org with their key information including name, label, ID, type, and associated template details.
+This command helps you discover and manage existing apps in your organization.

-Applications are displayed in a table format showing their current status, creation details, and template associations.
-You can use this information to understand your application inventory and make informed decisions about application management.
+Apps are displayed in a table format showing their current status, creation details, and template associations.
+Use this information to understand your app inventory and make informed decisions about app management.

-You must have AppFramework enabled in your org and appropriate permissions to view applications.
-This command works with production orgs, sandboxes, and scratch orgs that have AppFramework configured.
+You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkViewApp user permission to view apps.
+This command works with production orgs, sandboxes, and scratch orgs.

 # examples

-- List all AppFramework apps in your default org:
+- List all orchestrated apps in your default org:

   <%= config.bin %> <%= command.id %>